Schools and MATs

 Responsible AI, policy and procurement records for education teams.

-ComplianceVector is the planned compliance workspace for schools and learning providers that need clear records for AI use, data protection reviews, procurement notes and product governance.
+ComplianceVector is the planned compliance workspace for schools, learning providers and awarding-organisation conversations that need clear records for AI use, data protection reviews, procurement notes and product governance.

-School leaders, data protection leads and learning providers
+School leaders, data protection leads, learning providers and awarding-organisation contacts

 This product sits under Vector Learning Technologies and uses StudyVector as the shared public platform, account path and learning context.